Long March 5: Introduction of Long March 5B

 The fourth flight of the Long March 5 program also marked the debut of the CZ-5B variant.
 This variant retains the base Long March 5's core stage and its four strap-on boosters; however, the CZ-5's second stage (with 2 YF-75D engines) has been removed from the CZ-5B.
 This variant is used to launch heavy low Earth orbit payloads such as components of the Tiangong space station.
 The 5B variant may also be considered for launching satellite constellations in the future using the Yuanzheng upper stage.

-The first flight of the 5B variant ("Y1 mission") carried an uncrewed prototype of China's future deep space crewed spacecraft, and, as a secondary payload, the Flexible Inflatable Cargo Re-entry Vehicle.
+The first flight of the 5B variant ("Y1 mission", :zh:长征五号B首飞) carried an uncrewed prototype of China's future deep space crewed spacecraft, and, as a secondary payload, the Flexible Inflatable Cargo Re-entry Vehicle.
 The Y1 mission was launched on 5 May 2020, at 10:00 UTC from the Wenchang Space Launch Site in Hainan Island.
 CASC declared the launch a success after the payloads were placed in low Earth orbit.

 The flight's secondary payload, the experimental cargo return craft, malfunctioned during its return to Earth on 6 May 2020.
 Nevertheless, the return capsule of the prototype next-generation crewed spacecraft, the flight's primary payload, successfully landed in north China's Inner Mongolia Autonomous Region at 05:49 UTC, on 8 May 2020.
 The prototype spacecraft flew in orbit for two days and 19 hours and carried out a series of successful experiments and technological verifications.
 The Y1 mission's core stage may have been the most massive object to make an uncontrolled re-entry since the Soviet Union's Salyut 7 space station in 1991 and the United States' Skylab in 1979, excluding the failed controlled reentry of Space Shuttle Columbia over populated areas of the Continental United States in 2003.
 (Note: A piece of debris up to 12-meters long, possibly originating from the reentry of the CZ-5B core stage from this launch, was found in the Ivory Coast's village of Mahounou on about 11 or 12 May 2020.)
 (Note: The core stage of the CZ-5B Y2 mission also attained enough velocity to remain in low but declining Earth orbit for over a week, as did the core stage for the CZ-5B Y1 mission; the CZ-5B Y2 mission's core stage eventually reentered Earth's atmosphere many kilometers above the Arabian Peninsula during the early morning hours of 9 May 2021 (UTC) with a possible debris impact location off the Maldives in the Indian Ocean.)